 Parents* have the right to file complaints about matters affecting a child’s education.
-Parents, teachers and other interested parties may file complaints alleging violations of the following programs administered under the No Child Left Behind Act: Title I and II Parts A and D and Title III and Title IV Part A. The following describes the Department of Education’s (DOE’s) procedures for filing such complaints.
+Parents, teachers and other interested parties may file complaints alleging violations of the following programs administered under the No Child Left Behind Act: Title I and II Parts A and D and Title III and Title IV Part A. The following describes the New York City Department of Education’s (NYCDOE) procedures for filing such complaints.

 The Chancellor has established the following regulations which contain specific complaint and appeal procedures that you may use.
-These regulations can be found online at http://schools.nyc.gov/RulesPolicies/ChancellorsRegulations/default.htm.
+These regulations can be found online on our Rules and Policies page.
 Hard copies of these regulations may be obtained from the child’s school.
-District and borough parent leaders (e.g., Presidents’ Councils) may also contact the superintendent’s office to receive this information.
+District and borough parent leaders (e.g., Presidents’ Councils) may also contact the superintendent’s office to receive this information

-Chancellor's Regulation A-420 or reporting complaints of corporal
+Chancellor's Regulation A-420 for reporting complaints of corporal punishment.

 Chancellor's Regulation A-443 for appealing an involuntary transfer.